Content Marketing for Small Business 7 Key Steps to success

 • content creators.

-Content Calendar: This helps plan content ahead so that topics can be scheduled and organized accordingly.
+Content Calendar: This helps plan content to schedule and organize topics accordingly.

 Content Resources: This involves identifying what type of content needs to be created – blog posts, videos, podcasts, webinars, etc., and organizing them within the content calendar.

 Content Creators: Who will be responsible for creating and promoting content?
-Small businesses should determine who will create content – writer, editor, or designer – and who will promote content.
+Small businesses should determine who will create content – writer, editor, or designer – and who will encourage content.

 Source: searchenginejournal.com